What is Mettere?

 Conclusion

-Mastering the conjugation of "mettere" is essential for Italian learners, as it's one of the most frequently used verbs for expressing placement, positioning, and countless everyday actions.
-While this verb follows regular patterns in many forms, it presents some irregularities that require special attention and memorization.
+Mastering the conjugation of "mettere" is useful for Italian learners, as it's one of the most frequently used verbs for expressing placement, positioning, and countless everyday actions.
+While this verb follows regular patterns in many forms, it presents some irregularities that require special attention.

 Remember the key points:

-• Irregular in passato remoto and past participle forms
+• Irregular in simple past and past participle forms

 • Past participle is "messo"